SAFE: An LLM-as-Verifier Framework for Evidence-Grounded Multi-Hop Reasoning: Introduction

 \section{Introduction}

-The frontier of Large Language Models (LLMs) has shifted towards complex reasoning, such as multi-hop question answering (QA), requiring models to synthesize evidence across multiple documents to derive a final answer.
-While Chain-of-Thought (CoT) prompting has substantially improved performance on these tasks~\citep{wei2022chain}, their reasoning traces are hard to ground or verify~\cite{turpin2023language}.
-For example, intermediate steps may contain unverified entities, unsupported relations, or implicit shortcuts that nevertheless lead to the correct answer.
+The frontier of Large Language Models (LLMs) has increasingly shifted toward complex reasoning tasks, such as multi-hop question answering (QA), where a model must synthesize evidence across multiple documents to derive a final answer.
+Chain-of-Thought (CoT) prompting has substantially improved performance on such tasks~\citep{wei2022chain}, but its free-form reasoning traces remain difficult to ground or verify~\citep{turpin2023language}.
+A model may arrive at the correct answer through intermediate steps that introduce unverified entities, unsupported relations, or implicit shortcuts.
+As a result, final-answer accuracy alone can reward spurious reasoning rather than evidence-grounded inference.

-Our goal is to make reasoning traces verifiable and thus eliminate spurious reasoning, by shifting from free-form thought generation to rigorous traversal using Knowledge Graph (KG).
-Specifically, we formalize the reasoning process as a verifiable sequence of grounded entities, subject to the following strict requirements: (1) each step must be atomic, corresponding to a single valid KG triple; (2) all entities must be explicitly anchored in the provided context; and (3) every relation must be independently explainable and verifiable.

-To rigorously enforce these grounding constraints on both train-time and inference-time, we build a dynamic benchmarking framework.
-For train-time verification, we execute two critical offline steps.
-First, we apply the above strict constraints to verify standard multi-hop benchmarks~\citep{ho2020constructing, yang2018hotpotqa, trivedi2022musique}, where we remove up to 14\% of noisy instances.
-Second, we formalize an atomic error taxonomy to construct targeted supervision signals for training an external feedback model.
-At inference-time, this model dynamically verifies each atomic step of the multi-hop reasoning process, detecting and correcting any deviation from a valid KG path on-the-fly.
-Compared with LLM self-correction which is inherently error-prone~\citep{huang2023large, tyen2024llms}, this inference-time verification ensures strictly grounded reasoning trajectories.
-Collectively, these train-time and inference-time phases constitute \ours{}, a dynamic benchmarking framework.

-Our main contributions are as follows: \begin{itemize}[leftmargin=*, noitemsep, topsep=0pt] \item We propose a train-time verification pipeline to filter noise from standard benchmarks, and define an error taxonomy to construct targeted training signals. \item We develop an inference-time verification mechanism using a trained feedback model to detect and rectify reasoning deviations in real-time. \item We introduce \ours{}, a novel dynamic benchmarking framework that significantly outperforms baselines with an average +8.4 pp accuracy gain. \end{itemize}
+Recent LLM-as-judge approaches make it possible to evaluate generated answers, but judging completed outputs is not sufficient for multi-hop reasoning.
+In evidence-grounded QA, errors often arise before the final answer.
+A single unsupported entity or wrong relation can mislead the subsequent reasoning trajectory.
+This suggests that verification should move from output-level judgment to process-level verification.
+Rather than asking only whether the final answer is correct, an LLM-as-verifier framework should check whether each intermediate reasoning step is supported by the provided evidence and provide feedback before errors propagate.